Positive relationships are the foundation of our learning environment.

 Coordinator - Elementary Special Education

-Lead Administrator of MTSS (Multi-Tiered System of Supports)
+Lead Administrator of MTSS (Multi-Tiered Systems of Support)

-Please visit Student Services for enrollment information, the registration process, and dates for Kindergarten Round-Up.
+Please visit Student Services for enrollment information and the registration process.

 A hearing screening is required as part of your child's kindergarten enrollment.
 A hearing test can be completed as part of the kindergarten physical with your pediatrician or a hearing test can be completed through the district at no charge.
 Complete diagnostic hearing testing through Millard can be scheduled at 402-715-8302.
-For additional information about Millard Public Schools Audiology Services click here.
+Select here for additional information about Millard Public Schools Audiology Services.

 If you need any help navigating through the kindergarten registration process, please call Central Enrollment at 402.715.8700.